freshstart-aus/freshstart-wa/content/services/HCT.md

 Side effects of the antiviral drugs used for Hepatitis C treatment can include flu-like symptoms, poor appetite or nausea, mood swings, depression, headache, hair thinning, diarrhoea, infections, rash and effects on the red and/or white blood cells.

 Patients who are receiving Hepatitis C treatment are asked to use two forms of contraception the whole time they are on the treatment and for six months after treatment.
 This is because one of the anti-viral drugs can cause birth defects in babies who are born to mothers on treatment, and may affect sperm of men on treatment.
 Women who become pregnant while receiving Hepatitis C treatment will be required to stop treatment immediately and receive counselling about the risks to the unborn child.

+## Hepatitis C research

+A study done by the University of Western Australia, Sir Charles Gairdner hospital and Fresh Start on patients who were treated for Hepatitis C in the HCV Shared Care programme at Fresh Start showed that 62% of them achieved an SVR after 6 months.
+This percentage is about the same as the results of hepatitis C treatment programmes for the general population (mainly non-drug users) at specialist out-patient liver clinics.